nus-cs2103-AY1920S2/duke/docs/README.md

 It should be noted that Duke's image and dialog box are always on the left, while the user's image and dialog box are always on the right.

 ### 2.2 Images
-As mentioned in 2.1, Duke's expressions change depending on whether or not the user's command was successfully executed.
+As mentioned in section 2.1, Duke's will react differently based on whether or not the user's command was successfully executed.
-This is done by having a different image correspond to a different case.
+This is done by having a different image correspond to the various case.

 Below are a list of possible images used in the Duke Application.